-- Any other student will be judged based on the outcomes and content of the programme they studied at the particular university. - Credits for prospective students may be considered on the basis of interviews, portfolios and/or tests that seek to identify experiential learning, skills and motivation. - Diplomas or technikon degrees will not be acknowledged. - Any other degree outside of Human Resource Management or Industrial psychology will not be considered for admission to the Masters degree.
+- Any other student will be judged based on the outcomes and content of the programme they studied at the particular university. - Credits for prospective students may be considered on the basis of interviews, portfolios and/or tests that seek to identify experiential learning, skills and motivation. - c) Diplomas or technikon degrees will not be acknowledged. - d) Any other degree outside Industrial psychology will not be considered for admission to the Masters degree.